jordanstephens/paleta/readme.markdown

     # creating a Color with no flag defaults to RGB components
 	color = Paleta::Color.new(94, 161, 235)

-Individual component values can be accessed by name.
+Individual component values can be accessed by name

 	color.red # => 94
 	color.green # => 161